GregRos/yamprint/README.md

 1. Ignore certain properties entirely, based on name, descriptor, and defining prototype.
 2. Don't explore certain prototypes entirely, like `Object`.
 3. Set limits about how deep you should go, how big an object can be, etc.

+The default `Yamprinter` is initialized with a set of default rules that should apply to most situations.

+You pass the rules when you're extending a `Yamprinter`, like this:

+    //provide an options object that overrides some of the rules: let yp1 = yamprint.extend({
+        rules : {
+            maxObjectDepth : 3
+        }
+    });

+    let yp2 = yamprint.extend(oldOptions => {
+        return {
+            rules : {
+                propertyFilter(propInfo) {
+                    //here we delegate to the regular filter, but also filter out
+                    //a specific property
+                    return oldOptions.propertyFilter(propInfo)
+                        && propInfo.name !== "myCustomProperty"
+                }
+            }
+        }
+    });

 ### More advanced stuff
 If those things aren't enough, you can dig deeper into the library!